 The stunning Itanda Falls are proof that the source of the Nile is not the only natural wonder that awaits you on a tour to Jinja.
 Itanda Falls are a spectacular set of rapids formed on the Nile River in Jinja and are very powerful.
 Sight seeing enthusiasts can not imagine River Nile with all its full force unleashed!
 The Itanda Falls site is another stunning and bewildering and site.
 Out of Jinja city, reaching Itanda falls can be after 30-45 minutes of driving on a dirt road.
 You might want to check on our Jinja city and Itanda falls tour

 Busowoko falls are also on the long list of Jinja attractions.
 Busowoko are beautiful waterfalls formed on the Nile River in Jinja.
 They are found in Bususwa/Bukongo village in Kitanaba sub-county just after Namavundu forest.
 They are 19Kms off Jinja city and approximately 81Kms by road East of Kampala.
 Visit Busowoko for not just the incredible views but also white-water rafting, tubing, water massaging, camping, bird watching, filming and photo shooting sites.
-Book our 1 day trip to Jinja to see the Busowoko falls.
+Book the 1 day trip to Jinja to visit the Busowoko falls.

 Uganda Railway Museum